 We all think that biometric authentication is secure, right?
 Well, it is – but not if you are using your fingerprint to access a large database owned by someone else.
 For example, if your grocery store allowed you to use biometric authentication to pay, and a hacker was able to breach their security and gain access to everyone’s fingerprints, your fingerprint would never be safe again (unlike passwords, fingerprints can’t be changed).
 The hacker on the panel revealed that he and his friend did an experiment “for fun” and that his friend now has a model of his finger (that he created from an online database) and is able to use this fake finger to biometrically authenticate as his buddy.
 Not cool!

 The bottom line, straight from the hacker’s mouth: Don’t be the low-hanging fruit!
 Change your passwords regularly – especially your email password, and don’t use the same passwords for all of your accounts.
 Consider purchasing an RFID-blocking wallet.
 When making online purchases, use your iPhone and/or iPad, which are far more secure than your MacBook, iMac or PC.
 Never use a biometric authentication system unless it is to access your own personal device.

-If you have questions about security, your duties in connection with protecting customer information, or any other questions regarding business law and transactions, please contact me or one of our other attorneys at (805) 546-8785.
-The attorneys at Carmel & Naccasha have extensive experience in handling such matters and are happy to answer your questions and assist you.
+If you have questions about security, your duties in connection with protecting customer information, or any other questions regarding business law and transactions, please contact Carmel & Naccasha, and for more details, read our full disclaimer.